Version 5.56 | Index Print view

 ActiveBarcode supports the unterforms ISBN-13, ISBN-13 dual and ISBN-10 completely:

 The original ISBN-10 barcode was used until the 31.
 December 2005.
 In future the numbering capacity of this code would no longer be sufficient.
 So the length of an ISBN was raised from 10 to 13 digits.
-Therefore the ISBN-10 code is replaced with the ISBN-13 from 01.
+Therefore the ISBN-10 code was replaced with the ISBN-13 at 01.
 January 2007.
-In the transition period the ISBN-13 dual code is applied.
+In the transition period the ISBN-13 dual code was applied.

 Often the ISBN code is used in addition with the EAN 5 add-on to show the price of a book: